Stuart O'Keeffe: Private Chefs of Beverly Hills

 In Dec.
 2009, Food Network launched a show called the Private Chefs of Beverly Hills.
 The docu-soap follows 6 private chefs, including O'Keeffe, as they work for a premiere private chef placement agency called Big City Chefs.
 On call 24/7, the chefs cater eccentric and speciality events for celebrity and high-profile clients such as a Botox party and an event for a luxury doggy daycare.
 O'Keeffe is the only non-American chef featured.
 The show has aired for 2 seasons and 16 episodes.

+O'Keeffe now hosts the Don’t Let It Stu podcast with Hurrdat Media Network.

 Endorsements

 From 2008 to 2011, O'Keeffe served as a brand ambassador for Tupperware.
 Part of the company's New Chef Initiative, O'Keeffe was named the North American Chef for the brand and did demonstrations to promote healthy eating and cooking using Tupperware products.
 He was also featured in company catalogues and cooked at promotional events with celebrities like Sofia Vergara.

 O'Keeffe launched "Let's Cook!" in April 2012, an initiative that provides free cooking classes and demonstrations for people with arthritis.
 Partnering with Arthritis Ireland and healthcare company Abbott, the chef developed nutritionally balanced recipes for arthritis sufferers.
 For the classes, O'Keeffe incorporated culinary skills which maximise comfort for people with arthritis pain and symptoms.

 In November 2012, O'Keeffe appeared on CBS's The Talk and teamed up with Udi's gluten free to make several gluten free recipes for the holiday season.

 In 2013, O'Keeffe was selected to be a spokes model for Asiana Airlines and is featured in advertisements for their global campaign, Fly with Color.
+In 2024, he claimed that he was one of the original "Fab Five" in Queer Eye before being replaced by Antoni Porowski.